dragoshr1234/FreeBSD_DWM/README.md

-DWM-Flexipatch for DWM with some addons from me:
+DWM-Flexipatch for FreeBSD with some addons from me:

 (Patches turned on so far)